rabiescats/compsci-Project1/README.md

  3. [ ] Alternate loadouts for the player character.
 A working primary, secondary, and melee slot.
 Player should have at least one alternative option in the primary and secondary slots.

+ 4. [ ] (Isometric?) camera system, third person camera that is independent of player rotation.

 Question
   * How do we implement CPU players with behaviors that seem emergent and tactical?
 How will they respond to the changing map?